ar1kumar/network_traffic_data_labelling/readme.md

 After installation create a VM architecture as mentioned in the experiments section of the documentation and deploy the scripts in the VM systems.

+Alternatively this project can also be bundled as a Docker image for quick deployments.